-– try Mom’s recipe of tomato and apple pie (done)
+– try Mom’s recipe of tomato and apple pie to get rid of most of this season’s tomatoes (done)

 – collect fallen leaves to paint (done)